The Act aims to protect people who lack

-particular decisions, but also to support their involvement in
+capacity to make particular decisions, but also to support their

-do so.
-Anyone authorised to make decisions or take actions on
+Anyone authorised to make decisions or take actions on behalf of

-Any action or decision taken must benefit the person and only be
+Any action or decision taken must benefit the person, and only

 Any action or decision taken should be the minimum necessary to

 achieve the purpose.
 It should be the option that restricts the